 3. Sucking on a cold washcloth

-The fourth suggestion for how to soothe a teething baby would be to grab a clean washcloth and put some ice cold water on it.
+The third suggestion for how to soothe a teething baby would be to grab a clean washcloth and put some ice cold water on it.

 4. Teething toys

 The point of teething toys is that it helps baby break those teeth through their gum.
 The idea is that the more they are chewing on something, the sooner those teeth will erupt.

 What’s also nice is that you can find these just about anywhere that has a baby section, or a baby dedicated store.

 5. Extra cuddles!